top of page

 So, buckle up, your epic French road trip awaits!
 My tummy had butterflies knowing that I was driving in a foreign country, but this was easy breezy lemon squeezy.
 Just in case you didn't know the French drive on the right side of the road just like us in the United States.
 Traffic leaving Le Havre was manageable compared to the concrete jungles in the United States.
 Being that I live in the Charlotte NC area, Le Havre is a smaller city than what I am used to driving in, so it was not a problem at all.
 I did notice I needed to pay closer attention to the speed limit signs, and my dashboard.
 Being from the United States it feels weird to be driving in KPM instead of MPH.
 You will think you are losing your mind when you notice the speed at which you are driving.

 As you bid adieu to Le Havre, the landscape transforms, welcoming you into a living tapestry painted with hues of history and nature.
 As your car hums along, you'll be greeted by vibrant fields, some are yellow in the spring with canola plants (they make canola oil).
 By late summer you will see sunflowers, reminiscent of Van Gogh's sun-dappled masterpieces, and traditional Normandy houses with their charming, thatched roofs.
 Keep an eye out for the occasional apple orchards, their fruit ripe for the region's famous cider.
-You will pass over some nice bridges over canals and even the Seine River as it is heading out to sea.
+You will pass over some nice bridges over canals over the mouth of the river Seine, as it is heading out to sea.
+These bridges are the starting point of your adventure for the day.

 Caen France